acmeyer/Conjoint-PDF-Generator-App/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Once you have created the Heroku app, you now need to install [Heroku Toolbelt](https://toolbelt.heroku.com/).
+This will give you command line access to your Heroku app which you will need.
+After following the link above and installing Heroku Toolbelt on your computer, you need to open up the Terminal app on your computer.

+Once the Terminal app is open you need to type the command `heroku login` and hit ENTER.
+This will then ask you to log into your Heroku account (this is the same account you just created on Heroku).
+After entering your email and password, you next should run `heroku run rake db:migrate -a name-of-your-app`.
+Replace 'name-of-your-app' with the name of your app found on Heroku.
+That will setup and create your app's database.

 ### AWS S3

 If you would like to use images in place of text for your attribute levels, you will need to have an [AWS](http://aws.amazon.com) account.
 Once you have signed up for an AWS account, sign in to your AWS console, click on the S3 link under **Storage & Content Delivery**.